Vaibhavak7/FitClub-/README.md

 - Planned integration with Node.js backend for dynamic content

 ## Technologies Used
+- Frontend: HTML, CSS, JavaScript, Bootstrap, React.
 - React: Frontend library for building interactive user interfaces
 - Motion Div Libraries: Utilized for animations and effects
 - Node.js (Planned): Backend runtime for building server-side applications
 - CSS: Styling for visual appeal and responsiveness

 ## Animations and Effects
--The FitClub website leverages motion div libraries to create engaging animations and effects.
+- The FitClub website leverages motion div libraries to create engaging animations and effects.
 Components like scrolling animations, hover effects, and transitions have been integrated to enhance the user experience.

 ## Planned Backend Integration
--The project's current version is focused on the front end using React and motion div libraries.
+- The project's current version is focused on the front end using React and motion div libraries.
 A future project phase involves integrating a Node.js backend to enable dynamic content, user authentication, and other interactive features.